Introduction to Maths

 KS3

 The key areas of number and algebra, geometry and measures and probability and statistics are taught to students throughout Key Stage 3.
 Students extend their knowledge and build onto their prior knowledge each year.
-The subject curriculum document gives shows how the areas are split into key topics from Year 7 to 9.
 Students use problem solving skills within the lesson.
 One lesson a fortnight is dedicated to improve numeracy skills, ensuring students have strong foundations and are mathematically fluent.

 The Simon Singh Top Set Project